pedrovelho/infrared/hitachi/README.md

 ### Second CHUNK

 I believe this is for sync date and time.
-So each mode, sleep or power command the indoor unit syncs time with the remote.
+So after each mode, sleep or power command the indoor unit syncs with the remote.

 * Bytes 29 - 35 : fixed x01 x10 x30 x40 xBF 0x10 0xEF
 * Bytes 36 - 37 : fixed x22 x06